cityofaustin/atd-airflow/README.md

 The production Airflow instance is available at `https://airflow.austinmobility.io/`.
 It requires COA network access.

-Our Airflow instance is hosted on `atd-data03` at `/usr/airflow/atd-airflow`.
+Our Airflow instance is hosted on `dts-int-data-p01` and can be found in `/srv/atd-airflow`.
 Local development is available, and instructions are below.

 The stack is composed of: